lena-schwert/Forecasting_Simulation/Forecasting_Simulation_Exam_Recap.md

 + **Chow Forecast Test**

-  + no fit for period 2 which contains the break point; only the full sample $S$ and the fit of the first period (no break point)
+  + test statistic only include the fit of first period (contains the breakpoint) and the fit of full sample

   + $F=\frac{S-S_{1}}{S_{1}} \cdot \frac{n_{1}-k}{n-n_{1}}$
     where